• Recipes

 • With a potato masher give the potatoes a good mashing.

-[or if preferred a smoother soup use a stick or immersion blender.]
+[or if you prefer a smoother soup use a stick or immersion blender but don't over blend]

-• Pour in the plant milk and pop in the vegan margarine.
+• Pour in the milk and add the margarine.

-• Using a fork or spoon stir the milk and margarine through the potatoes until everything is combined.
+• Using a mixing spoon stir the milk and margarine through the potatoes soup until everything is combined.

-[Use more plant milk if a thinner soup is liked better]
+[Use more milk if a thinner soup is liked better]

 • Taste the seasoning and add enough salt and pepper to taste.